New York State Legislature Expansion of Anti-Harassment and Anti-Discrimination Laws (Updated)

 Historically, the NY State Human Rights Law applied to private employers with four or more employees.
 However, in 2018, the state expanded the application of its sexual harassment laws to non-employees in the workplace.
 A non-employee includes a contractor, subcontractor, vendor, consultant, or anyone providing services such as equipment repair or cleaning services in a workplace or someone employed by such an individual.
 The new law provides non-employees in the workplace coverage under all New York state harassment laws.This takes effect on October 11, 2019.

-What are the new requirements for NY state employers related to sexual harassment prevention?
+What are the requirements for NY state employers related to sexual harassment prevention?

-Employers currently are required to adopt a model sexual harassment prevention policy and make the policy available to employees in writing and post it on the company website.
+Employers currently are required to adopt a model sexual harassment prevention policy and make the policy available to employees in writing and post the policy on the company website.
 Effective August 12, 2019, employers became responsible for providing a notice to employees containing the employer’s sexual harassment prevention policy and the information presented at the employer’s sexual harassment prevention training program — at the time of hire and at every annual sexual harassment prevention training session.
+The state has provided a sample Sexual Harassment Prevention Notice on its website that employers can download, fill out, and post.
+Additionally, the state has posted an updated FAQ section on its website for employees and employers with detailed answers.

 The Commissioner of the Division of Human Rights is required to prepare new templates of a model sexual harassment prevention policy and the model sexual harassment prevention training program.
 These will be made available in English and additional languages, as deemed relevant by the commissioner.
 When an employee identifies as his or her primary language a language for which a template is not available from the commissioner, the employer must provide an English-language notice.